 What Knee Sleeves Do, Why You Need Them, and Which Ones to Get

 This is an awesome time to be alive and be a meathead.
-Recreational fitness trends have really moved away from machines and steady state cardio, making a drastic shift towards heavier barbell oriented training and higher intensity interval modalities.
+Recreational fitness trends have really moved away from machines and steady-state cardio, making a drastic shift towards heavier barbell oriented training and higher intensity interval modalities.
 This paradigm is quickly emerging in the mainstream “normies” everyday life.
 You know them.
 Those people that originally just joined the gym for a way to stave off old age, death, and weakness for as long as possible.
-Common gym small talk that used to be about how many plates were utilized on the stack for overhead concentration curl machine are now technical conversations about transitioning to second pulls and max hang clean weight.
+Common gym small talk that used to be about how many plates were utilized on the stack for overhead concentration curl machine is now technical conversations about transitioning to second pulls and max hang clean weight.
 With this massive surge of heavy lifting popularity, we have access to more options than ever for lifting accessories.
 In no market is that growth more apparent than with the newest generation of knee sleeves.

-For clarifications sake, I want to make the distinction between knee sleeves and knee wraps.
-The similarities between these two common accessories leads to some misconceptions about both.
+For clarification's sake, I want to make the distinction between knee sleeves and knee wraps.
+The similarities between these two common accessories lead to some misconceptions about both.
 Both are used during training and both cover the knees for added safety.
 Knee wraps are typically 1 to 2 meters long and made out of stretchy/elastic material.
 Lifters wrap these tightly around their knees for safety and performance enhancement reasons.
 Sleeves are typically made from neoprene and simply slide on the knee without any wrapping or too much effort involved.
 Here are some more quick and dirty differences

-- -Require wrapping
+- Require wrapping

-- -Require skill to use correctly
+- Require skill to use correctly

-- -Stored elastic properties allow for more weight to be lifted
+- Stored elastic properties allow for more weight to be lifted

-- -Only limited for use on knee dominant lower body movements (squats, leg press, etc.)
+- Only limited for use on knee dominant lower body movements (squats, leg press, etc.)

-- -Numerous different wrapping techniques
+- Numerous different wrapping techniques

-- -Slide on
+- Slide on

-- -Require no skill to use
+- Require no skill to use

-- -Do not help the lifter move more weight
+- Do not help the lifter move more weight

-- -Can be used on every lower body exercise
+- Can be used on every lower body exercise

-- -Keep the knees warm
+- Keep the knees warm

-- -Proprioceptive feedback helps with proper knee tracking during numerous hip and knee dominant exercises
+- Proprioceptive feedback helps with proper knee tracking during numerous hip and knee dominant exercises

-Hopefully that helps to clear up that common misunderstanding.
+Hopefully, that helps to clear up that common misunderstanding.
 With that figured out, the next logical question is, “Do I need knee sleeves?”
 The answer is 100%, YES.
 Any serious heavy lifter and gym newbie alike can benefit from the host of positive effects that goes with wearing a good pair of sleeves.

 Knee sleeves keep your knees warm

 I know this point probably has most people saying, “Well, duh!
 Neoprene is the same stuff they use to make wetsuits.
-Of course it’s warm.”
+Of course, it’s warm.”
 A warm knee is a knee less likely to get injured.
-Hopefully, everyone reading this takes their training seriously enough that they engage in some kind of structured full body warm-up before getting after it in the weight room.
+Hopefully, everyone reading this takes their training seriously enough that they engage in some kind of structured full-body warm-up before getting after it in the weight room.
 Good sleeves will help trap in that heat from the warm-up and keep locked in the whole session.
 The muscles around the knee move smoothly and at a reduced risk of injury when they are warm.
 Also, warmth stimulates synovial fluid in the knee.
 This is the body’s natural 10w-40.
 More synovial fluid ensures all the muscular and tendinous sliding surfaces don’t catch and cause undue wear and tear.